privacyint/website-guides/guide-steps/en/firefox-install-cookie-manager-cookie-autodelete.md

 ![Fig. 4: Cookie AutoDelete pop-up interface](../../images/Firefox/cad-test.png?raw=true)

-The extension disables automatic cleanup by default.
+The extension disables automatic clean-up by default.
 To enable it, click the icon (Fig. 4) and then click on **Auto-clean disabled**.
-That way, you don't have to remember to manually clean your cookies: when you close a browser tab, any cookies no longer in use are automatically deleted.
-This is a double edged swords: this means that all tracking cookies will be deleted but also means you will be logged out of any session you currently had open.
+Now, when you close a browser tab, any cookies that are no longer in use are automatically deleted.
+This is a double edged sword: this means that all tracking cookies will be deleted but also means you will be logged out of any session you currently had open.
 Enabling this option is equivalent to "starting anew" every time you open your browser (although you can keep your tabs open, you won't be logged in anywhere apart from the website you whitelisted).

 ### Avoid tracking from whitelisted cookies ###

 If you want to disable Cookie AutoDelete for some website (e.g. your email client), you can whitelist it by clicking the icon and then clicking on **Whitelist** (Fig. 4).
 However, note that whitelisted cookies may still communicate between themselves and temporary cookies, thus tracking your activity.
-The two options below help you avoid this behaviour.
+The options below help you avoid this behaviour.

-Adding a site to the whitelist is particularily useful if you want to stay connected on a particular site (like your email account) even after your restart your browser.
+Adding a site to the whitelist is particularly useful if you want to stay connected on a particular site (like your email account) even after your restart your browser.

+#### Use Firefox Total Cookie Protection ####
+To ensure cookies from different domains remain isolated, you should enable Total Cookie Protection.
+This prevents websites from tracking you with cookies across different domains (e.g. if you visit Facebook, they won't be able to read cookies from other websites you visit).
+It should be enabled by default after you install Firefox.
+To learn more about Firefox Total Cookie Protection read [our guide on Firefox privacy settings][3].

 #### Use Firefox Multi-Containers ####

-To ensure cookies from whitelisted domains remain isolated, you can create one container for each whitelisted domain.
+Total Cookie Protection only works for different domains.
+If you want to isolate cookies from the same domain (e.g. Google Shopping and Google News), you can create one container for each domain.
 To learn more about Firefox Multi-Account Containers read [our guide on how to set it up][2].
-For this to work, it's important to keep the setting **Enable Support for Firefox's Container Tabs** disabled (Fig. 5).
+For this to work, it's important to keep the setting **Enable Support for Firefox's Container Tabs** enabled (Fig. 5).

 ![Fig. 5: Disable support for Firefox Containers](../../images/Firefox/cad-containers.png?raw=true)